Tune performance and maintain databases in Azure Database for MySQL - Flexible Server using the sys_schema

-Because Azure Database for MySQL scales IO with respect to storage, after increasing my provisioned storage to 1 TB, my IO latency reduces to 571 ms.
+Because Azure Database for MySQL flexible server scales IO with respect to storage, after increasing my provisioned storage to 1 TB, my IO latency reduces to 571 ms.

 To troubleshoot database performance issues, it may be beneficial to identify the events happening inside of your database, and using the sys.user_summary_by_statement_type view may just do the trick.

-In this example Azure Database for MySQL spent 53 minutes flushing the slog query log 44579 times.
+In this example, Azure Database for MySQL flexible server spent 53 minutes flushing the slow query log 44579 times.
 That's a long time and many IOs.
 You can reduce this activity by either disabling your slow query log or decreasing the frequency of slow query login to the Azure portal.